durreshahwar01/assignment-1-team-int-elligence/README.md

 ## Question 2

-The trajectory produced by the Verlet algorithm differs from the Euler integrator, due to the Verlet accounting for acceleration.
-What this produces is a model that is more in line, as it will account for a change in velocity that can occur during the change in time.
+The trajectory produced by the Verlet algorithm differs from the Euler integrator, due to the Verlet algorithm accounts for acceleration.
+What this produces is a more accurate model that represents the function better, as it will account for a change in velocity that can occur during the change in time.
+Depending on the equation for the force, it can differ a little, or a lot.
+In this case, it does not differ much, but in other cases it may be a whole lot.

 ## Question 3

-The type-constructor VecR2<int> constitutes a vector space due to being able to define vector addition, in conjunction to "scaled" multiplication.
+The type-constructor VecR2<int> constitutes a vector space due to being able to define vector addition, in conjunction to "scaled" multiplication, and there is a zero vector e in the vector space.

 Vector addition is defined as being able to add components of Vector1 (a,b) to components of Vector2 (c,d).
 What this produces is Vector3 whose components are (a+c , b+d).
 For this to work the corresponding components (a & c) & (b & d) must be of the same type, which in our case is type int.
+Therefore there is closure under addition.

 "Scaled" multiplication is simply being able to multiply a vector by something and produce a true result.
-By defining our multiplication a*Vect(b,c) == Vect(a*b , a*c), we have created a space where all vectors multiplied by am object equals a vector whose individual components are multiplied by that same object.
+By defining our multiplication ```a*Vect(b,c) = Vect(a*b , a*c)```, we have created a space where all vectors multiplied by an object equals a vector whose individual components are multiplied by that same object, where the vector's components in our case are integers.
+Therefore there is closure under multiplication.

+Lastly, there must be a zero vector where ```Vect(a,b) + e = Vect(a,b)```.
+In this case the e is equal to Vect(0,0) since 0 is an integer, and ```Vect(a,b) + Vect(0,0) = Vect(a + 0, b + 0) = Vect(a,b)```

+Therefore we can conculde that the type VecR2<int> is a vector space.

 ## Question 4